 The KTA Review was supposed to address these issues and make recommendations to fix it all.

-However it seems DFAT has sought to outsmart Prime Minister O’Neill by appointing a former employee of the Australian Department of Environment as their preferred consultant.
-A clever ‘Yes Minister’ ploy to transfer responsibility for the managerial bucket-of-shit they created to the PNG Government.
+However, it seems DFAT sought to outsmart Prime Minister O’Neill by appointing a former employee of the Australian Department of Environment as their preferred consultant.
+A clever ‘Yes Minister‘ ploy to transfer responsibility for the managerial bucket-of-shit they created to the PNG Government.

 What they say is true of course – PNG is the final arbiter of what they want to happen in their country with their people.
-However if Australia is throwing around any taxpayer funds in aid they should have a say in how it is spent – or put it back in the bank.
+However, if Australia is throwing around any taxpayer funds in aid they should have a say in how it’s spent – or put it back in the bank!

-And now we have a consultant who has presented PNG with a solution for problems he is unaware of because he did not trek across the trail to meet with the people we are supposed to be helping.
+And now we have a consultant who has presented PNG with a solution to problems he is unaware of because he did not trek across the trail to meet with the people we are supposed to be helping!

 The PNG response should be ‘thanks – but no thanks!’